A Japanese island covered in rainforest...

-I have visited this island twice.
+I have visited this island three times.

 Yakushima is a large mountainous island in southern Japan.
 The island is some 505 square kilometres.
 The geology is mainly granitic, with large rounded boulders in the rivers and inselbergs poking out on the peaks and ridges.
 There are some 45 mountain peaks, including the tallest peak in all of southern Japan, Mt.
 Miyanoura, at almost 2000 metres.